gmanyani527/TheDeli/ReadMe.md

 ## 📂 Author

-Created by Wardah Salman for the Pluralsight Capstone 2 Project.
+Created by Guriqbal Singh for the Capstone 2 Project.